 The API is easy to get to grips with, and offers a useful number of hooks for adding your own interaction code, making it a good choice for designers looking to fully customise their user's experience to match their website or web app.
 The basic library can also be extended with additional plugins, adding to its core functionality and offering some very useful data integration options.

-The core library itself is very small, but there are a wide range of plugins available that extend the functionality with specialist functionality such as animated markers, masks and heatmaps.
-Perfect for any project where you need to show data overlaid on a geographical projection (including unusual projections!).
+The core library itself is very small, but there are a wide range of plugins available that extend the functionality with specialist functionality, such as animated markers, masks and heatmaps.
+It's perfect for any project where you need to show data overlaid on a geographical projection.

-10. Visualize Free
+12. Visualize Free

 Visualize Free is a hosted tool that allows you to use publicly available datasets, or upload your own, and build interactive visualisations to illustrate the data.
-The visualisations go well beyond simple charts, and the service is completely free plus while development work requires Flash, output can be done through HTML5.
+The visualisations go well beyond simple charts, and the service is completely free, plus while development work requires Flash, output can be done through HTML5.

 Orientated towards making positive change to the world, Better World Flux has some lovely visualisations of some pretty depressing data.
 It would be very useful, for example, if you were writing an article about world poverty, child undernourishment or access to clean water.
 This tool doesn't allow you to upload your own data, but does offer a rich interactive output.